 Professionals are recruited on a list of themes from across Russia – one region, one theme.
 The goal behind recruiting is to assemble a team of experts in their field who can work together across sectors to improve the work being done in their field.
 Community Connections typically recruits in the social and development sectors such as nonprofit development, women’s rights, poverty alleviation, rights of the disabled, and others.

 Each Community Connections group is comprised of members from private, governmental, and the nonprofit sectors as well as media, forming a local team that can approach problem solving more effectively while working for greater sustainability.
 Alumni from previous trainings have gone on to found nonprofit organizations, develop training programs themselves, win grants for social projects, and other great successes.

-Contact Irene Bailey to participate in this program as a professional resource or home-stay host.
+Contact Shell Stuart to participate in this program as a professional resource or home-stay host.